patricklx/ember-cli-reduce-computed-macros/README.md

 ##Changes:
 - The `filter` function uses the new callback `propertyChanged`
 - only `filter` and `map` calculate indexes for property changes
+- indexes are computed immediatly after the array changed.
+Therfore adding/removing/replacing many items should be done as a bulk operation

 ## Installation